3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/unit_02/express/intro-to-express.md

 ```
 Also, send a response that asks 'How many ufo sightings do you think there are in `the state`?   `the answer`.'

-2. Write a `/bigfoot` route that takes a query paramater of `blurry` and...
+2. Write a `/bigfoot` route that takes a query parameter of `blurry` and...
    - If blurry is true, send the response: `"It's not the photographer's fault.
 Bigfoot is blurry, and that's extra scary to me.
 There's a large, out-of-focus monster roaming the countryside.
 Run!
 He's fuzzy!
 Get out of there!"`
    - If blurry is false, respond with:  `"A group of researchers have amassed evidence that the legendary Bigfoot is real, ABC News reported, with the scientists presenting reams of evidence."`